hashicorp/raft/fuzzy/readme.md

 The tests run with the standard go test framework, run with go test . [from this dir] or use make fuzz from the parent directory.
-As these tests are looking for timing and other edge cases, a pass from a single run itsn't enough, the tests needs running repeatedly to build up confidence.
+As these tests are looking for timing and other edge cases, a pass from a single run isn't enough, the tests needs running repeatedly to build up confidence.

 ## Test Scenarios